Aitia-IIOT/ah5-docs-java-spring/docs/api/translationmanager/translation-bridge-generic-mqtt.md

-The **error codes** are `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission, `500` if an unexpected internal error happens and `503` if an unexpected error happens while communicating other systems.In these cases the response template payload is an [ErrorResponse](../data-models/error-response.md) JSON.
+The **error codes** are `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission, `500` if an unexpected internal error happens and `503` if an unexpected error happens while communicating with other systems.In these cases the response template payload is an
+[ErrorResponse](../data-models/error-response.md) JSON.

 ```